ABilevich/Adventure_Microservices_1/README.md

 - Allows us to implement OAuth very simply
 - Requires us to generate a barer token using oauth2 before requesting to our api gateway

+### SpringDocOpenAPI & Swagger

+- Used for documenting our services
+- the documentation is exposed through the API Gateway

 ## Things I learned

 - Spring boot